RyGaL1995/Password-Expiration-Reminder/README.md

 On Windows Server 2012 R2 there is a Startup delay for logon scripts of 5 minutes.
 You can change the delay between user logon and when scripts run with the policyby adding "Computer Configuration\Policies\Administrative Templates\System\Group Policy\Configure Logon Script Delay" enabling and specifying a time or disabling the Delay.

+You can change the password expiry days for the user to be notified by changeing line 3 in the "Password-Expiration-Reminder.ps1" script. $WariningZone = 5 <-- Change this Number

 Instructions:

 1. On the terminal server Extract the files in the zip